-Ask Dr. Dairy: What Type of Vitamin D Is in Milk?
+Ask Dr. Dairy: How Much Vitamin D is in Milk?

 Most milk sold at retail in the U.S. contains vitamin D. Because few foods naturally contain vitamin D, it can be added in specified amounts to foods like milk, yogurt and many cheeses to help people meet dietary recommendations.